Tsuk1ko/pximg-proxy/README.md

 ## Get Pixiv client refresh token

-You can use any packet capturing tool to grab from the pixiv mobile application, or log in using the script provided by this project.
+You can use any packet capturing tool to grab from the Pixiv mobile application, or log in using the script provided by this project.

 Here is how to use the login script: